 When you retire, you may receive income from Social Security.
 This is in addition to your pension from the Plan.
-Here is a brief review of benefits provided by the law in effect in 2016.
+Here is a brief review of benefits provided by the law in effect in 2023.

-Social Security is payable in full when you retire at age 65 unless you were born after 1937, in which case unreduced benefits will be payable at later ages, up to age 67 for employees born after 1959.
-Your spouse receives 50% of your benefit in addition, if also of full retirement age.
+Social Security is payable in full when you retire at age 65 unless you were born after 1942, in which case unreduced benefits will be payable at later ages, up to age 67 for employees born after 1959.
+In addition, your spouse receives 50% of your benefit, if also of full retirement age.
 Reduced amounts are payable in either case as early as age 62.